Justin-Insight/mymindteam.com/content/get-started.md

     - question: What happens when I submit my form?
       answer: |-
         You’ll be contacted by a Mind Team professional within 24 hours to review your information, answer your questions and schedule your initial intake interview.
-    - question: Do you have a number I can call for more information?
-      answer: |-
-        Not at this time.
-All questions and inquiries should be submitted via the questionnaire form above.
     - question: What if I don’t know which service I need?
       answer: >-
         No worries!
-Simply fill out our questionnaire as accurately as possible and our expert team will help determine the service that best suits your needs.
+[Contact us](/contact/) and our expert team will help determine the service that best suits your needs.
     - question: Do I have to pay anything right now?
       answer: |-
         No, submitting an inquiry is free.
 You’ll pay a $150 deposit to schedule your intake interview and 50% of your remaining balance to schedule your test session.